Erbo Graf von Kageneck: Operation Barbarossa

 In June, the Wehrmacht was preparing for Operation Barbarossa, the German invasion of the Soviet, and consolidating its forces near the border established in the German–Soviet Frontier Treaty.
 On 4 June, III.
 Gruppe arrived at Suwałki before being redeployed to Sobolewo on 12 June.
 At the start of the invasion, JG 27, with the exception of I. Gruppe, was subordinated to VIII.
-Fliegerkorps (8th Air Corps) and was deployed in the northern sector of Army Group Centre.
+Fliegerkorps and was deployed in the northern sector of Army Group Centre.
 On 22 June 1941, the opening day of Operation Barbarossa, III.
 Gruppe flew many ground support missions against Soviet airfields and forces, its first just past 03:00.
 Later in the day, Kageneck shot down a Tupolev SB bomber south of Vilnius.

 Following his 37th aerial victory, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 30 July 1941.
 The following day, III.
 Gruppe moved to an airfield at Soltsy, located west of Lake Ilmen.
 From this airfield, the Gruppe fought over the combat areas near Staraya Russa, south of Lake Ilmen, and Veliky Novgorod which is north of Lake Ilmen.
 On 10 August, Kageneck claimed a SB-3 bomber shot down.
 He became an "ace-in-a-day" on 14 August, claiming his 39th to 43rd aerial victory.
 On 20 August, Kageneck made a forced landing in his Bf 109 E-4 (Werknummer 1326—factory number) near Chudovo.
 Kageneck had logged his 300th combat mission in this aircraft.

 On 16 October, General der Flieger Wolfram Freiherr von Richthofen discharged III.
 Gruppe at Stabna, located just north of Smolensk, from operations on the Eastern Front.
 By this date, Kageneck had claimed 48 Soviet victories and — with his total now at 65 — was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 26 October 1941.
-He was the 39th member of the German armed forces to be so honored.
+He was the first pilot of JG 27 and 39th member of the German armed forces to be so honored.